JarvisAPI/Pi-RTOS/README.md

 1. [ARM Cortex-A Series Programmer’s Guide Version 4.0](http://cpen432.github.io/resources/arm-cortex-a-prog-guide-v4.pdf)
 2. [Cortex-A7 MPCore Technical Reference Manual](http://cpen432.github.io/resources/arm-cortex-a7-mpcore-technical-reference-manual.pdf)

-These documents should give you an excellent head start.
-In particular, read chapters 13 and 18 of the Cortex-A7 programmer's guide.
+These documents should give you a good head start.
+Read chapters 13 and 18 of the Cortex-A7 programmer's guide.
 All the CPU registers relevant to SMP are detailed in the technical reference manual; in particular, the Multiprocessor Affinity Register `MPIDR` and the `CLUSTERID` field within.

 _Your initial step should be to develop the code that boots the 4 cores_.
 It is suggested that you initially do SMP development _bare-metal_, separately from FreeROTS.
 Once you get the 4 cores up and running, you can start porting (integrating) your code to the given FreeRTOS port incrementally.